ResetXPDR/MSFS2020_AutoFPS/README.md

   - TLOD Max + - additional TLOD Max in high elevation areas.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable).
     - If terrain drops below Mtn Alt Min, TLOD Max + will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.
   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Min.
+(100ft - 100000ft allowable)
   - Avg Descent Rate- Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.
 (200fpm - 10000fpm allowable)
     - This band ensures that, if you descend at your set Avg Descent Rate or less, that the app can decrement TLOD from TLOD Max to TLOD Min by the Alt TLOD Base without exceeding the LOD Step rate associated with the FPS sensitivity level you have set.
   - Decrease Cloud Quality - When enabled, will reduce/restore cloud quality by one level if the activation condition is met.